EDUCBA Logo

 AutoFilter in Excel – Example #4

-In this example, we are going to see how to get the top 3 highest sales that have been happened for this year.
+In this example, we will see how to get the top 3 highest sales that have happened for this year.

-Consider the same sales data; we can get the top 5 highest sales figure by choosing the Top 10 options given in the number filter as shown below:
+Consider the same sales data; we can get the top 5 highest sales figures by choosing the Top 10 options given in the number filter as shown below:

 AF Example 4-1